NORTHERN WILDLIFE ECOLOGY & CONSERVATION LAB

 Ian Best - Postdoctoral Fellow

 Ian was a postdoctoral fellow investigating the impacts of natural and anthropogenic disturbances on woodland caribou habitat in west-central Alberta.
 He has broad research interests including behavioural ecology, zoology, animal behaviour, wildlife conservation, and agronomy.
 During his PhD, he focused on how predation risk influenced the spatial and foraging behaviour of small mammal species in Taiwan.
+Ian is an Assistant Professor at the National Taiwan Normal University.

 Habitat Ecology of Lynx Across Intensively Managed Forest Landscapes